Book Review: Escaping The Housing Trap

 One of the stated goals of the RPA’s Be My Neighbor report is to increase the diversity of housing products available on the marketplace.
 RPA cites demographic changes as a major driver of demand for rental apartments in low density residential areas.
 Increasing production, it is thought, will increase housing options for low- and moderate-income residents.
 Curiously, the report’s sole focus is on increasing the number of just one type of housing: dwelling units.
 In addition to representing only one of the many different ways to house people, dwelling units are also the most expensive.

-The Costs of Dwelling Units Buildings that contain up to two dwelling units are regulated under the International Residential Code (IRC).
+Buildings that contain up to two dwelling units are regulated under the International Residential Code (IRC).
 Multifamily construction, on the other hand, must adhere to the International Building Code.
 The IBC sets far more stringent standards and often requires hiring an architect.
 Multifamily buildings must have fire separation between units and common spaces, fire suppression systems like sprinklers, two means of egress, handicap-accessible units, and elevators in multistory buildings.

 Even two-family houses require a minimum of 200 amp electrical service, whereas 100 amps is sufficient for a single-family dwelling.
 All dwelling units must contain full kitchens and bathrooms.
 Detached back yard dwellings require extending existing sewer, water, and electric service from the main house to the new unit, or establishing new connections to the street.